SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ContactBook2/ContactBook.md

 #### Contact

-The class modeling a contact is defined as follow.
+The class modeling a contact is defined as follows.

 ```
 Object << #EgContact